Official Dinner at the Royal Palace of Stockholm

 And then came the “What if one of the guests sends their apologies?” question, Jan-Eric explained that if they have advanced notice, usually a member of the royal court takes their place but if it happens last minute they will try to clear the place and re-arrange items so it looks like it is an empty place.Filed under Swedish Royals

-Tagged Carl XVI Gustaf, Crown Princess Victoria, Prince Daniel, Protocol, Queen Silvia.
+Tagged Carl XVI Gustaf of Sweden, Crown Princess Victoria of Sweden, Prince Daniel of Sweden, Protocol, Queen Silvia of Sweden.